 VHDL course using the Digilent 7-segment display

-I will launch a new VHDL and FPGA course for absolute beginners within a few weeks.
+I’ve launched a new VHDL and FPGA course for absolute beginners.
 In the course, I use the 7-segment display from Digilent and the Lattice iCEstick FPGA development board for teaching VHDL.
-Read more about the course below and register your email address to receive an update when it opens!
+Click the link below to read more about the course!

 Are you familiar with programming but new to VHDL?

 Do you need a short introduction to this unfamiliar subject?